vincenzodr/AnomalyDetectionGPVS/README.md

 ## Data

 The project uses the GPVS-Faults dataset, a valuable resource for PV anomaly detection.
-You can access the GPVS-Faults dataset [here]([https://your-dataset-link.com](https://data.mendeley.com/datasets/n76t439f65/1)).
+You can access the GPVS-Faults dataset [here](https://data.mendeley.com/datasets/n76t439f65/1).
 For more information about the dataset, please refer to the documentation provided with the dataset.

+### Data Preprocessing

+Before utilizing the dataset for anomaly detection, it's essential to prepare the data.
+The project includes the following data preprocessing techniques:

+- **Sliding Window**: Sliding window techniques are applied to segment time series data into smaller, overlapping or non-overlapping windows.
+This enables the models to capture temporal patterns effectively.

+- **Low Pass Filter**: Low pass filtering is used to remove high-frequency noise and fluctuations from the time series data.
+It helps in obtaining a smoother representation of the PV system's behavior.

+- **Min-Max Normalization**: Min-Max normalization is applied to scale the data to a specific range, typically [0, 1].
+This ensures that all features have a similar influence on the model and prevents bias due to different scales.

+### Balancing Techniques

+One challenge in anomaly detection is dealing with imbalanced data, where normal instances significantly outnumber anomalies.
+To address this challenge, the project employs two balancing techniques:

+- **Oversampling**: Oversampling is a technique that increases the representation of the minority class by duplicating or generating more samples from it.
+This ensures a more balanced dataset for training.

+- **GAN Data Augmentation**: Conditional Generative Adversarial Networks (cGANs) are used to generate synthetic samples of the minority class.
+GAN data augmentation is an effective way to balance the dataset while introducing realistic variations.

+These preprocessing and balancing techniques contribute to improved model performance, particularly in scenarios with imbalanced class distributions.

 ## Models